sathyavati/ai-memory-assistant-rag/dataset.md

 All data used in this project including memory statements and photographs are artificially created for demonstration purposes only.
-No real patient data, real personal photographs, or real medical information has been used anywhere in this project.
+No real patient data, real personal photographs or real medical information has been used anywhere in this project.
 This was a deliberate decision to protect privacy during academic demonstration.